Skip to Content

 Wet season prices are considerably lower than during the high season, so come between November and May to bag a bargain.
 It will be wet, but especially in November it doesn’t rain all day, so you’ll have plenty of opportunities to see the wildlife.
 Bird watching is best at this time of year, when the migratory flocks arrive, and the skies are clear of dust leaving superb views of Mount Kilimanjaro.

-Recommended Booking Options For This 3 Day Kenya Itinerary
+Recommended Booking Options For Your 3 Day Amboseli National Park Itinerary

 Private Safari

-Most popular & best experience – typical prices start from $360 per person per day.
+Most popular & best experience – typical prices for this itinerary start from $300 per person per day.

 Visit safarisbyella.com for free quotes from trustworthy local tour companies I use to book my own trips.